 2. Shop and chill at Salamanca Market (Saturdays Only)

-At Salamanca Market, you can expect to find good food, flowers, and plants, arts made by local designers, fresh produce, gourmet products and (even more) antique trinkets.
+At Salamanca Market, you can expect to find good food, flowers, and plants, art made by local designers, fresh produce, gourmet products, and (even more) antique trinkets.

 When I was there, there was also a vintage car exhibition next to the market at the Parliament House Gardens.
 Though I’m not sure if they are there every week.
 All the cars there were very well-preserved and very diverse in variety.
 There were cars from as old as the 1920’s to cars from as recent as the 1980’s, all still in great condition!

 Did you know that Hobart is the second oldest port in Australia after Sydney?
-At this museum, you get an informative display of how Hobart contributed to the early days of Australia settlement, aboriginal watercraft, early European explorers and whalers.
+At this museum, you get an informative display of how Hobart contributed to the early days of Australian settlement, aboriginal watercraft, early European explorers, and whalers.